 Benefits for speech and sound processor replacements are available on this cover.
-Where the replacement is clinically necessary and provided as an outpatient service, such as at your audiologist or hearing clinic, we will pay the minimum benefit listed on the Federal Government's Prostheses List for that device.
+Where the replacement is clinically necessary and provided as an outpatient service, such as at your audiologist or hearing clinic, we will pay the minimum benefit listed on the federal government-prescribed list for that device.
 Out of pocket costs may apply.
 We will not pay benefits:

-- towards devices not included on the Prostheses List; - towards specialist's outpatient medical fees; - if it has been less than 5 years since the previous speech or sound processor was wholly or partly funded by HBF; or - where you are eligible to receive any payment, compensation or benefit towards the repair or replacement of the device from a 3rd party (eq, if the device is within warranty).
+- Towards devices not included on the federal governmentprescribed list; - Towards specialist's outpatient medical fees; - If it has been less than 5 years since the previous speech or sound processor was wholly or partly funded by HBF; or - Where you are eligible to receive any payment, compensation or benefit towards the repair or replacement of the device from a 3rd party (eg, if the device is within warranty).